priyan2/Paytm-logo/README.md

 # Paytm-logo
-Paytm logo with CSS
+Paytm logo with CSS and HTML5
-created paytm logo with html and css